rickkas7/LP5562-RK/README.md

 - It has a programmable constant current driver so you don't need current limiting resistors
 - It's a programmable smart controller so many LED patterns can be made without intervention from the MCU

 What's the downside?
 It does add a chip ($1.14 in single quantities).
-The biggest challenge is that it's only available in a DSBGA12.
+The biggest challenge is that it's only available in a DSBGA12 package.
 This is a really, really tiny 3x4 BGA (ball grid array) chip.
 1.648 mm x 1.248 mm.
 It's barely larger than an 0805 resistor, but with 12 pins.
 It can only be reflowed; it's obviously not possible to solder with a soldering iron.

 On the plus side, you can put one of these on your board and it takes up less space than 3x  0603 current limiting resistors.

-While it's designed to drive an RGB LED plus one extra LED (white), it actually can drive any four independent LEDs, though the library is mainly focused on the RGB use case.
+While it's designed to drive an RGB LED plus one extra LED (white), it actually can drive any four independent LEDs.
+There are a couple benefits of using "indicator mode":

+- You can drive 4x LEDs up to 25.5 mA
+- Only uses I2C, no GPIO
+- Full programmable to be on/dim/off, plus programmable patterns like blink or breathe

 ### The library